ColinLeung-NiloCat/UnityURP-SurfaceShaderSolution/README.md

 How to try this in my own URP project?
 -----------------------
-(1)clone Assets/NiloCat/NiloURPSurfaceShader folder into your URP project, (2)In your project, open NiloURPSurfaceShader_Example.shader, edit it to see render change.
+1) clone Assets/NiloCat/NiloURPSurfaceShader folder into your URP project,
+2) In your project, open NiloURPSurfaceShader_Example.shader, edit it to see render change.

 Note
 -----------------------